← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Multi-Stakeholder Design

 The most powerful caregiver research interviews the caregiver and the care recipient about the same experience.
-When a patient describes a smooth hospital discharge and their caregiver describes three hours of confused phone calls trying to understand the medication changes, the gap between these perspectives reveals the exact intervention point.
+When a patient describes a smooth hospital discharge and their caregiver describes three hours of confused phone calls trying to understand the medication changes, the gap between the two perspectives reveals the exact intervention point.
+Multi-stakeholder designs also surface systematic perspective gaps: patients often underestimate caregiver burden, caregivers often underestimate the patient’s desire for autonomy, and both frequently hold incorrect models of what the other is experiencing.

 For health systems, the business case for caregiver research connects directly to readmission rates, adherence metrics, and patient satisfaction scores.
-When research identifies that caregiver confusion about discharge instructions is the primary driver of 30-day readmissions in a specific patient population, the intervention (better caregiver education, simplified instructions, proactive follow-up calls to caregivers) has quantifiable financial impact.
+When research identifies that caregiver confusion about discharge instructions is the primary driver of 30-day readmissions in a specific patient population, the intervention — better caregiver education, simplified instructions, proactive follow-up calls to caregivers — has quantifiable financial impact.
+The mechanism is the same as in the broader insurance customer research literature on how process experience determines outcomes: the most consequential interactions are the ones the institution does not currently measure.

 Frequently Asked Questions